gaudes/ioBroker.fahrplan/README.md

 The desired routes has to be configured and enabled in the adapter configuration.
 The Adapter retrieves the connection information by a configured interval automatically.

+Additionally the Adapter provides a departure timetable for configured stations.
+Here the next three connections are reveived and created as objects and HTML.

 ## Konfiguration